 It’s easy to be swept up in the promise and hype of blockchain, but the reality is that most solutions marketed as “blockchain” are missing key components — particularly tokenization and decentralization.
-This “blockchain whitewashing” creates confusion in the market for CIOs and business leaders as they assess the cost-benefit analysis of blockchain.
-Further, this picture is incomplete and fails to address the evolving nature of blockchain technology.
+This “blockchain washing” creates confusion in the market for CIOs and business leaders as they assess the cost-benefit analysis of blockchain.
+The current picture is therefore incomplete and fails to address the evolving nature of blockchain technology.

-The Blockchain Spectrum is made up of four archetypes broken down by offerings and characteristics, some of which won’t fully develop for years.
+The Blockchain Spectrum is made up of four archetypes broken down by the characteristics and elements they contain, some of which won’t fully develop for years.
 Each of these phases offers opportunities and risks, but CIOs should begin experimenting at some level.

 These technologies provide the building block foundation upon which future blockchain solutions can be created.
 These blocks can also be used as part of nonblockchain solutions, for example, to improve the operational efficiency of distributed data management systems.
 The building blocks include cryptography, distributed computing, peer-to-peer networking and messaging.